swvanbuuren/cpsmainwindow/README.md

-# cpsmainwindow
-A classic main window implementation for PySide
+# cpsmainwindow - A classic main window implementation for PySide

+## Installation

+Cpsmaindow is a python package.

+## License

+BSD style license, see the ``LICENSE`` file.

+## Examples

+Please refer to ``examples``, for a an example how to use cpsmainwindow.